-Many residents participate in sheltered workshops on campus, where staff members help them work towards their individualized goals.
-Day Support is offered on the campus to learn important life skills from caring staff using meaningful and stimulating activites.
-And for the Associates who have reached retirement age, day activities and peer contact are provided in the Adult Day Program.
+Many residents are employed on site, where staff members help them work towards their individualized goals.
+Day Support is offered on the campus to learn important life skills from caring staff using meaningful and stimulating activities.
+Associates who have reached retirement age, day activities and peer contact are provided in the Adult Day Program.

 Other ongoing recreational activities include swimming, movies, bowling, and soc hops offered by Explorer Post 140.

 Are non-residents allowed to participate in the adult programs?